Alsaahir/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2-add_node.c is a function that adds a new node at the beginning of a list_t list.<br />
 3-add_node_end.c is a function that adds a new node at the end of a list_t list.<br />
 4-free_list.c is a function that frees a list_t list.<br />
+100-first.c is a function that prints You're beat! and yet, you must allow,<br />\nI bore my house upon my back!<br />\n before the main function is executed<br />